 - 1. Be unconditionally admitted to the Teacher Education Program. - 2.
 Maintain an overall grade point average of not less than 2.75. - 3.
-Maintain a grade of 'C' or better in courses in the teaching field(s), or academic specialization area, with an overall grade point average of not less than 2.75. - Maintain a grade of 'C' or better in the courses in professional education, with an overall grade point average of not less than 2.75 - Secondary Education certification candidates must have a minimum cumulative GPA of 2.5 in their major courses. - Complete a minimum of 45 clock hours of satisfactory work in the field experience component of the professional education courses. - 7.
+Maintain a grade of 'C' or better in courses in the teaching field(s), or academic specialization area, with an overall grade point average of not less than 2.75. - Maintain a grade of 'C' or better in the courses in professional education, with an overall grade point average of not less than 2.75 - 5.
+Secondary Education certification candidates must have a minimum cumulative GPA of 2.5 in their major courses. - Complete a minimum of 45 clock hours of satisfactory work in the field experience component of the professional education courses. - 7.
 Have senior status. - 8.
 Have a commitment to high moral and ethical standards, as defined by the SWAU bulletin. - 9.
+Students planning for S.D.A. certification only must complete at least one module in a multi-grade teaching setting. - 10.
 File an application for student teaching by April 1 for a fall student teaching assignment, and by October 1 for a spring assignment.